the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 (rr-rdm-eln-open-elns)=
 ## Select Open Infrastructure ELN Options

-These are each quite different but have many of the same core features.
+The following ELN options are each quite different but have many of the same core features.

 *  [eLabFTW](https://www.elabftw.net/)
     *   Has features such as: Laboratory resource scheduling feature for booking things like hoods and microscopes, automatic mol file previews for molecules and proteins, and support for free-hand drawing.